-An engineer was seriously burned when a thirty-nine inch expansion joint ruptured while workman were performing temporary repairs at a Texas refinery.
+An engineer at a Texas Refinery was seriously burned when a thirty-nine inch expansion joint ruptured while workmen were performing temporary repairs.
 The ruptured bellows spilled hot catalyst from a fluidizer catalytic cracking unit on the deck – on which the engineer had to cross to reach safety.

 We were asked to perform a failure analysis on the bellows.
 We determined that: